marianaobmorais/portfolio_projects/README.md

 ## Visualizations

 The data visualization was done using **Tableau**.
-See the original dashboard [here](https://public.tableau.com/app/profile/mariana.morais1044/viz/Book1_16946533694530/Dashboard14).
+See the original dashboard [here](https://public.tableau.com/views/Book1_16946533694530/Dashboard1?:language=pt-BR&:display_count=n&:origin=viz_share_link).

 ### Dashboard
 ![Dashboard COVID case study](https://github.com/marianaobmorais/covid_data_exploration/assets/141265676/ce0d0668-18b1-4fc1-be60-d2b5646e3955)

 ### Key findings:
 1. Europe is the continent with the highest average infection percentage (17,01%) and the highest average deaths per case percentage (48,58%).
-2. The peak of death count in Europe happened in January 17th, 2021 (39.750 deaths), and the vaccination started as of November 29th, 2020.
-The vaccination count peaked in June 20th, 2021.
+2. The peak of death count in Europe happened in the week of January 17th, 2021 (39.750 deaths), and the vaccination started as of the week of November 29th, 2020.
+The vaccination count peaked in the week of June 20th, 2021; in the same week, the death count reached the low of 6.058 deaths, which was the lowest mark since July, 2020.
 3. The European country with the highest vaccination rate is Gibraltar with 406,43% of the population vaccinated, whereas the country with the highest vaccination count is Germany with 192.221.468 total shots.
-4. The average vaccination rate peaked in February 13th, 2022 marking 111,6%, which means on average more than 100% of the european population got vaccinated that day - could it had been tourists or people outside the census?
+4. The average vaccination rate peaked in the week of February 13th, 2022 marking 111,6%, which means on average more than 100% of the european population got vaccinated that day - could it had been tourists or people outside the census?
 Answering this would require more data.

 ## A few other questions